afridmd12/Final_project/Retail_sales/README.md

 - **Regional Analysis**: Tailor strategies based on which segments succeed where.
 - **Product Analysis**: Optimize pricing or remove low-profit sub-categories.
 - **Profitability View**: Watch for sales-heavy but profit-weak products.

----
-## License

-This project is intended for educational and portfolio demonstration purposes.